Hollywood Bowl: Hollywood Bowl Orchestra(s)

 The Hollywood Bowl has had several house orchestras.
 A "Bowl Orchestra" performed in 1925, and a "Hollywood Bowl Orchestra" made a live recording in 1928.
 Later, the "Hollywood Bowl Symphony Orchestra" made several classical recordings under music director Leopold Stokowski from 1945 to 1946, and released a number of recordings on the Capitol Records label in the 1950s and 1960s.

 The Hollywood Bowl Orchestra was re-launched by the Los Angeles Philharmonic Association in 1991 under principal conductor John Mauceri, who finished his tenure in 2006.

 Early conductors

 The first appointed conductor of the Bowl ensemble was Emil Oberhoffer, who served for one year.
-Oberhoffer was proceeded by Alfred Hertz for two years.
+Oberhoffer was preceded by Alfred Hertz for two years.
 In 1925 Fritz Reiner migrated to the orchestra from the Cincinnati Symphony.
-Reiner was supplanted by Sir Henry Wood several years later..
+Reiner was supplanted by Sir Henry Wood several years later.
 German-born Frederick Stark, who would later become a music librarian at Walt Disney Studios, occasionally served as conductor.